**The Evolution of Women’s Military Uniforms During World War II: Spotlight on the ATS and WAAF**

 Design and Features of the ATS Uniform

-WAAF Enlisted Uniform and Its Practicality
+WAAF Enlisted Uniform and Practicality

-• Accessories included caps, gloves, and ties, making the ensemble both practical and presentable.
+Accessories included caps, gloves, and ties, making the ensemble both practical and presentable.

-• Women’s service insignia, stitched onto the uniform, denoted rank and specialized roles, reflecting the growing responsibilities of women in technical and leadership positions.
+Women’s service insignia, stitched onto the uniform, denoted rank, and specialized roles, reflecting the growing responsibilities of women in technical and leadership positions.

 Cultural and Historical Impact